jarv/jarv.org/content/posts/go-channels-sse.md

 The trickier part is how to send the SSE data through a Go channel.
 By default a Go channel blocks on send until the other side receives data.
-Obviously for web clients, we cannot assume that the receiver will be continuously available for receiving the tallies.
+Obviously for web clients, we cannot assume that the receiver will be continuously available for receiving tallies.

-For this a [buffered channel](https://go.dev/tour/concurrency/3) is useful.
+For this reason a [buffered channel](https://go.dev/tour/concurrency/3) is necessary.
-It takes a buffer length parameter and the channel won't block until the buffer full.
+It takes a buffer length parameter on initialization and when data is received the channel won't block until it's full.
 Because we only care about the most recent tally data, it's fine to discard old tallies as newer tallies come in.
 This is essentially a [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) with a buffer length of one, that discards the oldest value when new data comes.